apotheon/shafd/README.md

 attempt to do so, and to support the development of standardized tools to automate management of auxiliary file defaults.
 With effective advocacy and conscientious stewardship, the result of this project should be the solution to problems 1 and 2.
-There is no known cure for ailment 3.
+There is no known cure for ailment 3, and it is an affliction common to standards and specifications of all stripes.

 ## Conclusion